Focus areas of worst-case AI safety

 Efforts to shape advanced artificial intelligence (AI) may be among the most promising altruistic endeavours.
-If the transition to advanced AI goes wrong, the worst outcomes may involve not only the end of human civilization, but also astronomical amounts of suffering – a so-called s-risk.
+If the transition to advanced AI goes wrong, the worst outcomes may involve not only the end of human civilization, but also cosmically significant amounts of suffering – a so-called s-risk.1

 In light of this, Lukas Gloor suggests that we complement existing AI alignment efforts with AI safety measures focused on preventing s-risks.
 For example, we might focus on implementing safety measures that would limit the extent of damage in case of a failure to align advanced AI with human values.
 This approach is called worst-case AI safety.